davidcostadev/fastexpress/README.md

 - `npm run sequelize db:migrate`
 - `npm run sequelize db:seed:all` # **(optional)**

+### Attributes

+- string
+- number or integer
+- text
+- boolean
+- date or datetime

 After that, you just need import and add the resource on Router.
 Like this on **src/routers.js** file:

 ```javascript